trancongbao/endeavor/docs/1. Overview/Lessons/README.md

 + grammar section
 + exercise section

-Each lesson also has a corresponding spaced-repetition flash-cards decks for reviewing vocabulary and grammar.
+Each lesson also has a corresponding spaced-repetition flash-cards deck for reviewing vocabulary and grammar.

 See [Decks](./Decks/README.md) for more details.